Azure-Samples/Hybrid-KeyVault-Java-Manage-Secrets-Certificate-Based-Auth/README.md

 * Create a Keyvault using cert based authentication
 * Create a secret inside the keyvault
 * Get the secret
-* Delete the Resource Group.
+* Delete the Resource Group

 ## Running this Sample